aklikic/kalix-consent-management/README.md

 # Consent management Kalix project

-Instructions how to build a Kalix SDK project uber jar, build and run in it docker container on Linux machine.
+Instructions how to build a Kalix SDK project uber jar on developer machine and build and run it using docker on Linux machine.
 # Developer machine
 ## Prerequisite
 Java 17<br>